 We reach those in need of devices through forging relationships with partner organizations in our target communities.
-In the past five years we estimate that over 12,000 children who otherwise would not have the opportunity to build their digital skills, have learned on a Thaki device through our 40+ partner schools, community centers, NGOs and other organizations.
+In the past seven years we estimate that over 22,500 children who otherwise would not have the opportunity to build their digital skills, have learned on a Thaki device through our 70+ partner schools, community centers, NGOs and other organizations.

 Replicable and scalable in a variety of settings, Thaki’s model involves stakeholders present in communities across the globe; those who have devices they no longer need, those who need devices, and those willing to connect the two.

 If I want to try it, what should I do?